moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ~This functionality is only available to projects that are licensed to use the custom role feature.~

-Instead of generating a `CI_JOB_TOKEN` with full access to all resources available to the user who triggered the pipeline, we will generate a token with a reduced set of permissions that allows access only to the specific resources defined in the `.gitlab-ci.yml` file.
+Rather than generating a `CI_JOB_TOKEN` with full access to all resources available to the user who triggered the pipeline, we will generate a token with a reduced set of permissions that grants access only to the specific resources defined in the `.gitlab-ci.yml` file.

 ## Design and implementation details